paumayell/pangenomics-workshop/setup.md

 {: .bash}

 ## Connection to JupyterHub (Notebooks and Terminal)
-Open the JupyterHub server login site by clicking [this link](https://lab.matmor.unam.mx:8443/hub/login), it will open in a new tab.
+Open the JupyterHub server login site in a new tab with [this link](https://lab.matmor.unam.mx:8443/hub/login).
-Open this [Google sheet](https://docs.google.com/spreadsheets/d/1Lg633gpV8KrUqTn34PDM8V0glAkTZpHcm4CViRRz1N0/edit#gid=1473209790) and write your name in a user.
+Open this [Google sheet](https://docs.google.com/spreadsheets/d/1Lg633gpV8KrUqTn34PDM8V0glAkTZpHcm4CViRRz1N0/edit#gid=1473209790) in a new tab and write your name in a user.
-Use this user information to log in the JupyterHub site that you opened in the previous step.
+Use this user information to log in to the JupyterHub site that you opened in the previous step.

 ### Open a Bash Terminal
-Click on the button "New" (upper right) and choose the option "Terminal" from the drop-down menu.
+Click on the button "New" (upper right within the "Files" section) and choose the option "Terminal" from the drop-down menu.
 A new tab with a terminal will open.

 ### Open a Jupyter Notebook with the TDA environment
-Click on the button "New" (upper right) and choose the option "TDA" from the drop-down menu.
+Click on the button "New" (upper right within the "Files" section) and choose the option "TDA" from the drop-down menu.
 A new tab with a notebook will open.

 ## Activating Conda environments